mk-fg/fgtk/README.rst

 or in the file nearby - you can easily run the thing providing both link and checksum to fetch the file.

-If checksum is available in e.g. \*.sha1 file alongside the original one, it might be a good idea to fetch that checksum from any remote host (e.g. via "curl" from any open ssh session), making spoofing of both checksum and the original file a bit harder.
+If checksum is available in e.g. \*.sha1 file alongside the original one, it might be a good idea to fetch that checksum on a different host or a proxy, making spoofing of both checksum and the original file on the same connection a bit harder.

 mail_
 '''''